Blacksuu/RSS-Earth-Elevation/README.md

 Californian rocky mountain
 <a href="http://imgur.com/4MXcjsh"><img src="http://i.imgur.com/4MXcjsh.png" title="source: imgur.com" /></a>
-One way to control elevation is done by changing offset value, but it is depended by EarthHeight.dds texture
+One way to control elevation is done by changing offset value in Earth.cfg, but it is depended by EarthHeight.dds texture
 ```
 VertexHeightMap
 	{